alch3my/printy/Mechanical/Instructions/BuildInstructions.md

 ### Option 2: Only the Essentials
 Do you have access to a laser cutter?
 Do you already have Arduino Mega, NEMA17 motor, stepper board, switches, etc from other projects?
 We will provide an essentials kit that includes Alch3my created hardware: the ResinShield and the aluminum sheet metal pieces.
 ### Option 3: From Scratch
 Are you a hard core maker?
-Do you like to make new and/or improved hardware?
-We will provide schematics, gerbers, firmware, CAD files and documentation at Alch3my.com so you can base your next design on ours.
+Do you like to make, improve, and redistribute hardware?
+We will provide schematics, gerbers, firmware, CAD files and documentation at Alch3my.com or our GitHub page so you can base your next design on ours.
+Please observe the license and give credit to Alch3my.

 ## Build Instructions
 ### Overview